smeagol44/MKMSZR/README.md

 - Seed viewing and input for replaying same runs

-The mod is provided AS-IS and in no way, shape and form I commit to maintain this and/or fix whatever bugs are found.
+The mod is provided AS-IS and in no way, shape or form I commit to maintain this and/or fix whatever bugs are found.
 You're welcome to report them, and/or fix them on your own, tho!

 ---